quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 Animation is when QCalendar does a `prev` or `next` action.
 Setting the property `:animated="true"` turns on the animation.
 Two other properties, `transition-prev` and `transition-next` allows you to set the type of transition to use.
 The default is to use `transition-prev="slide-right"` and `transition-next="slide-left"`, but you can use any of the [Quasar transitions](https://quasar.dev/options/transitions), or build your own (see [Vue transitions](https://vuejs.org/v2/guide/transitions.html) for detailed information).

+One important aspect of transitions is to avoid overflow.
+You can prevent this from happening by wrapping your QCalendar component with a `div` and then set `style="overflow: hidden;"`.

 # Drag and Drop support
 QCalendar supports HTML5 **drag and drop**.
 If you have components that need drag and drop support you can add the following (this example is using QBadge):